heig-vd-dai-course/heig-vd-dai-course/README.md

 [Resources for the teaching staff](./99.99-resources-for-the-teaching-staff/) directory.
 These can help you to prepare the teaching unit.

-[^status]:
-    🟢 Done: the course is complete and ready for use. 🟡 In progress: the course is being written/updated. 🔴 To do: the course needs to be written/updated

 [^program]:
     The program is subject to change.
 We will do our best to inform you in advance if there are any changes.

+[^first-part]:
+    The **main** content of the the first part of the course.
+It usually last two periods (2 x 45 minutes).
+However, it can be longer or shorter depending on the complexity of the topics covered and the pace of the students.

+[^second-part]:
+    The **main** content of the second part of the course.
+It usually lasts two periods (2 x 45 minutes).
+However, it can be longer or shorter depending on the complexity of the topics covered and the pace of the students.

+[^status]:
+    🟢 Ready: the course is complete and ready for use. 🟡 In progress: the course is being written/updated. 🔴 To do: the course needs to be written/updated